The Ultimate Digital Adoption Guide

 At a high level, change management can be broken down into two different types.
 The first is concerned with managing change across a business and the second is related to computer systems.
 It’s the first of these that is sometimes confused with digital adoption, and it is easy to see why.

 This type of change management tends to focus on ensuring change initiatives involving new processes or products connect with the workforce and get the expected results.
-While digital adoption should support the aims and sentiment of change management, it is only focused on helping users and organizations to get the most out of products and applications.
+While digital adoption should support the aims and sentiment of change management, it is more focused on helping users and organizations to get the most out of products and applications.
+And with the growing shift towards a digital workplace, digital adoption is now more wide-spread across organizations than ever.

 That’s not to say people aren’t a priority for digital adoption.
-The whole point of it is to help users embrace technology and use it effectively, it just approaches this differently.
+It’s quite the opposite.
+The whole point of it is to help users embrace technology and use it effectively, it just approaches things differently.
+Placing employees at the center of your digital adoption strategy and considering their needs helps businesses transform a simple—and usually not very well thought out user experience—into a human experience; which has a hugely positive impact on the way people interact with technology.

-Another key difference from change management is that digital adoption is not just concerned with new products, but the continuous improvement of existing applications.
+Another key difference from change management is that digital adoption is not just concerned with new products, but the continuous improvement of existing applications and long-term digital workplace success.
 It is a continual consideration, not just linked to change.

 By identifying friction, inefficiencies and wasted time within applications then intervening to remove these at the source via in-app interventions using a digital adoption platform, digital adoption looks to improve user experiences and efficiency, rather than managing the transition itself.

-If change management is concerned with how change is handled within organizations, digital adoption is concerned with how the use of business applications is optimized.
+If change management is concerned with how change is handled within organizations, digital adoption is concerned with how employees interact with software to get maximum output.
+Considering employee needs and ensuring you humanize the experience with software makes all the difference in delivering long-term application success.

 Why is digital adoption important?